marcossantiago/kubernetes-workshop/04_advanced.md

 ---

-Next we create a persistent volume claim including that storage class.
+First we create a persistent volume claim including the above storage class.
+(This file can be found at `./kubernetes/pvc.yaml`).
+Be sure to replace the <MY_SC_CLAIM>.

 ```
 kind: PersistentVolumeClaim